Voulk/QE/druid/stats.md

 # Stats & Gearing

+> Nature does not hurry, yet everything is accomplished
+>
+> — Lao Tzu, grappling with his 14% Haste Resto Druid

 ## The Quick Answer?
 You can get pretty close to optimal by just strapping on your highest item level pieces with a lean toward Haste.